 Reduce Risk of Cardiovascular Disease

 Cats lower the risk of cardiovascular disease and also can reduce the risk of a heart attack.
 They can also give your immune system a boost.
-Cats seem to have that innate sense of when you are sick and will come and offer you comfort, which helps you get better while simultaneously boosting your immune system.
+Cats seem to have that innate sense of when you are sick and will come and offer you comfort.
+This helps you get better while simultaneously boosting your immune system.
 Let’s just refer to them as little doctors with fur!

 Prevent Allergies In Children